top of page

 What is GERD?

-Gastroesophageal reflux disease (GERD) is present when the lower esophageal sphincter (LES) relaxes or does not close properly and stomach contents reflux into the esophagus.
-The LES is a ring of muscle at the bottom of the esophagus that acts like a valve between the esophagus and stomach preventing food and acid from flowing back into the esophagus.
+Gastroesophageal reflux disease (GERD) occurs when the lower esophageal sphincter (LES) relaxes or does not close properly, and stomach contents reflux into the esophagus.
+The LES is a ring of muscle at the bottom of the esophagus that acts like a valve between the esophagus and stomach, preventing food and acid from flowing back into the esophagus.

 What is heartburn?